-A Finders title
+A finders title

 Objects found in or attached to the land

-The courts stated in Waverley BC v Fletcher 1996, the three reasons why items found below the surface of the land should be treated differently from those found on the property.
+In Waverley BC v Fletcher (1996), a gold brooch was found 9in underneath the surface of a public park.
+The court outlined three reasons why items found below the surface of the land should be treated differently from those found on the property:

-Secondly, Removal of an object in or attached to land would normally involve interference with the land and may damage it.
+- Removal of an object in or attached to land would normally involve interference with the land and may damage it.

-Items found on top of the land itself
+Items found on top of the land

-The owner of the land where the object was found will only take priority over the finder where the landowner had expressed his intention to control the land and anything found on it prior to the discovery of the lost property.
+- The owner of the land where the object was found will only take priority over the finder where the landowner had expressed his intention to control the land and anything found on it prior to the discovery of the lost property.

-The occupier of the land has more rights than those of a finder over any items found in or attached to that land.
+- The occupier of the land has more rights than those of a finder over any items found in or attached to that land.

-An occupier of a building has more rights than the finder of any lost property found upon or in the building but not those found attached to it, only If before the object was found his intention was made clear that he was to exercise control over the building and the things which may be upon or in the building.
+- An occupier of a building has more rights than the finder of any lost property found upon or in the building but not those found attached to it, only if before the object was found his intention was made clear that he was to exercise control over the building and the things which may be upon or in the building.

 The Treasures Act 199